rumia-san/AWS-Certified-Developer-Associate-Notes-ChatGPT/Practice_Questions/questions.md

 D. Increase the provisioned read capacity of the DynamoDB tables that the operation accesses.
 E. Increase the provisioned write capacity of the DynamoDB tables that the operation accesses.

-Correct Answer: B 和 C
+Suggested Answer: B 和 C

 D好像也对，不确定